-Where: RACC(CCY) = Absolute performance in CCY, any period
+Where: $R{ACC(CCY)}$ = Absolute performance in CCY, any period

-RACC(NOK) = Absolute performance in NOK, any period
+R{ACC(NOK)} = Absolute performance in NOK, any period

-RCCYBASKET = Absolute performance of currency basket, any period
+R{CCYBASKET} = Absolute performance of currency basket, any period

-This is a geometrical difference.
+This is a geometric difference.
 The currency basket corresponds to the currency weights in the benchmark portfolio, and the return on the currency basket indicates how much the NOK has appreciated/depreciated against the currencies in the benchmark portfolio.
-This formula is implemented for the benchmark performance in CCY as well.
+This formula is implemented for the benchmark performance in the currency basket as well.